angiejones/tictactoe/README.md

-# tictactoe
+# Selenium Tic Tac Toe

-Uses Selenium to automate a game of tic tac toe
+Uses Selenium WebDriver to automate a game of tic tac toe